Jason Mojica: Rocco Publishing

-In 1992, while attending Southern Illinois University, Mojica began expanded Rocco’s scope beyond comics with the publication of pop culture-oriented zine called No Shirt, No Shoes, No Service.
-In 1994, Mojica organized a team of volunteers to compile info about DIY punk bands, venues, record labels, and zines when Rocco Publishing teamed up with Maximum Rocknroll to publish the third edition of resource guide Book Your Own Fuckin’ Life, which has been called “the DIY publication that kept bands on the road for decades.
-The premiere of Shake! spoofed Playboy’s iconic first issue, swapping out Marylyn Monroe for Hugh Hefner not only on the cover but in its centerfold.
+In 1992, while attending Southern Illinois University, Mojica started to expand Rocco's scope beyond comics with the publication of pop culture-oriented zine called No Shirt, No Shoes, No Service.
+In 1994, Mojica organized a team of volunteers to compile info about DIY punk bands, venues, record labels, and zines when Rocco Publishing teamed up with Maximum Rocknroll to publish the third edition of resource guide Book Your Own Fuckin’ Life, which has been called “the DIY publication that kept bands on the road for decades".
+The premiere of Shake! spoofed Playboy’s iconic first issue, swapping Marilyn Monroe for Hugh Hefner on the cover and the centerfold.
 Mojica’s accompanying story about the Playboy empire was less-than-flattering, so when someone at the company got a hold of it and sent it to Hefner, Mojica was “sure he would either sue us or try to destroy us."
 Instead, the Chicago Reader reported, “Hefner loved it, despite the references to dogs and dexies, and wanted ten more copies.”

 Rocco Records

-In 1993, Mojica launched the midwest-centric punk rock record label Rocco Records.
-The label, which predominantly released 7” vinyl EPs, put out records by 88 Fingers Louie, The Bollweevils, The Mushuganas, Apocalypse Hoboken, Cap’n Jazz, The Parasites, The Volatiles, Winepress, and Mojica’s own band, The Fighters.
+In 1993, Mojica launched the midwest-centric punk rock record label, Rocco Records.
+The label, which predominantly released 7” vinyl EPs, released records by 88 Fingers Louie, The Bollweevils, The Mushuganas, Apocalypse Hoboken, Cap’n Jazz, The Parasites, The Volatiles, Winepress, and Mojica's own band, The Fighters.

 VICE Media

 Mojica joined VICE Media in 2011, and contributed segments for "The Vice Guide to Everything," which Mojica described as "60 Minutes meets Jackass....
 Hard hitting international news meets damaged genitals."
-He later produced "tentpole" documentaries for the web, including two Webby Award–winning films: The Vice Guide to Congo and The Rebels of Libya.
+He later produced online "tentpole" documentaries, including two Webby Award-winning films: The Vice Guide to Congo and The Rebels of Libya.